 The wheat crop was irrigated five times during the entire crop season before full maturity.
-First irrigation was made to the wheat crop 27 days after sowing during third leaf stage.
-During the tillering stage, the field was given second irrigated.
-Third irrigation was made during the shooting stage, fourth and fifth irrigation applied during the flowering stage.
+First irrigation was made to the wheat crop 22 days after sowing after completion of emergence.
+During the tillering stage, second and third irrigation was given.
+And Fourth and fifth irrigation was made during shooting and flowering stages respectively.
+This completed the crop water demand.